mienaikoe/ziyu/Chapters/Chapter4.md

   -------

-  "Yansha!
-Approaching Yansha!"
+  "Shaki Harbor!
+Approaching Shaki Harbor!"
 The conductor barreled in and blurted into the car.
 I pulled over both of my eyelids and rejoined reality.

-  "Yansha!
-Approaching Yan-," He repeated to the next car as the door closed behind him. *Yansha?
-I must have missed a few stops.* I sat upright and glanced at the older man in the next seat, sleeping with his leg on the seat across.
+  "Shaki Harbor!
+Approaching Sha-," He repeated to the next car as the door closed behind him. *Shaki Harbor?
+I must have been out for a while.* I sat upright and glanced at the older man in the next seat, sleeping with his leg on the seat across.
 He looked as sound as a rock.
 I turned to the outside, facing a screen that blasted an earthen air from a dark, infrared landscape.
 I could make out some trees amongst the semi-arid hills and houses ambling in the distance. *All of this place.
 The trees, the animals, the people.
 Everywhere I've ever been could freeze over in a dim light because of some change in the white dot on the horizon.* I shuddered thinking about what Palinan might feel like if that happened.

   The train slowed to a stop and opened its doors, but again only a few people boarded.
 The roll had not sustained me, and I was really craving a real meal. *Perhaps I ought to treat myself to something nice in the capital before I get banished to the wilderness...
-Nah...
+No...
 I don't have time for that.*

   I took out the letter to review it and think about how I might deliver it.
 The letter was marred with creases from all the travel, but luckily the fibers and the ink held up.
 I saw the dots and the circle again, but now I could make out the sentences.

   ```